benhmoore/Argon/README.md

 Argon is based on Javascript and PHP -- there are no dependencies, no plugins to install, no commands to run, and no database!
 Just drag and drop onto your server and you're set.

-Argon is the result of countless hours of brainstorming, rethinking, and development.
-We've started over, rethought, and rebuilt; we've been working on this for over a year, and we're just getting started.

 1. [Getting Started](https://github.com/loadfive/Argon/blob/master/README.md#getting-started)
 2. [Documentation](https://github.com/loadfive/Argon/blob/master/README.md#documentation)
 3. [Stuffs You Should Know](https://github.com/loadfive/Argon/blob/master/README.md#stuff-you-should-know)